nvhoanganh/AzureFuncInK8s/README.md

-ock# Deploy Sample Azure Function in Docker and install New Relic APM agent
+# Deploy Sample Azure Function in Docker and install New Relic APM agent

 ## Setup sample Azure Function in Docker